Santa Cruz, Quezon City

 Neighboring barangays include Mariblo, Paraiso, Paltok, Talayan, Sto.
-Domingo, Paligsahan, West and South Triangles under the first and fourth Legislative districts in Quezon City, Metro Manila, Philippines.
+Domingo, Paligsahan, and the West and South Triangles are under the first and fourth Legislative districts in Quezon City, Metro Manila, Philippines.

-Its barangay hall is located near Mariblo bridge, separating the area with Barangay Mariblo.
+Its barangay hall is near the Mariblo bridge, separating the area from Barangay Mariblo.

 Landmarks

-Fisher Mall, the former Pantranco bus terminal site, is located at the corner of Roosevelt and Quezon Avenues, while Halili School of Ballet and Phoenix Publishing House are found along Quezon Avenue.
-PMI Colleges also has presence in the area.
+Fisher Mall, the former Pantranco bus terminal site, is located at the corner of Roosevelt and Quezon Avenues.
+At the same time, Halili School of Ballet and Phoenix Publishing House are found along Quezon Avenue.
+PMI Colleges also has a presence in the area.

 Heroes Hill, encompassing more than three-fourths (3/4) of the entire barangay, is a closed gated community developed by Trans-American Sales and Exposition for former American soldiers in the Philippine-American War.